JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8034 days**.

-And here is a just a random fact -  **Trees that are near street lights do not shed their leaves as fast as a tree that is in the country**.
+And here is a just a random fact -  **On February 10, 1964 the first self-adhesive stamps were issued**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)